A Vatican Valentine’s Experience

 Being with 30,000 people in St. Peter’s Square with the Holy Father, learning about our new vocation was spectacular.
 It was a once-in-a-lifetime opportunity that we are both grateful for.
 Please, keep us in your prayers as we prepare for our marriage as we will keep you all in ours.

-About the authors: Paul Morisi is the Coordinator for Adolescent and Young Adult Faith Formation for the Diocese of Brooklyn and Alison Laird is a Kindergarten Teacher at Saint Savior Catholic Academy in Park Slope, Brooklyn.
-The couple met in a parish youth program 10 years ago this June and will get married on February 15, 2015 at Saint Mary Gate of Heaven Church in Ozone Park, NY.
+Paul Morisi is the Coordinator for Adolescent and Young Adult Faith Formation for the Diocese of Brooklyn and Alison Laird is a Kindergarten Teacher at Saint Savior Catholic Academy in Park Slope, Brooklyn.
+The couple met in a parish youth program 10 years ago this June and were married on February 15, 2015 at Saint Mary Gate of Heaven Church in Ozone Park, NY.